Dunkin’ Donuts Franchise Costs

 Buying a franchise allows you to hit the ground running — the brand often provides training, supplies the products and helps with marketing, so you don’t have to start from scratch.
 But franchising also comes with significant startup and ongoing costs.

-You may be able to get a donut from Dunkin’ for only around a dollar, but the Dunkin’ Donuts franchise cost will leave a dent in your bank account.
-The minimum investment needed to open a Dunkin’ franchise is $121,400, while some locations may require an investment of up to $1,787,700.
+You may be able to get a donut from Dunkin’ for only two or three dollars, but the Dunkin’ Donuts franchise cost will leave a bigger dent in your bank account.
+The minimum investment needed to open a Dunkin’ franchise is $121,400, while some locations may require an investment of up to $1,809,500.

-For more than 70 years Dunkin’ Donuts has been serving coffee and baked goods, though the advent of the company’s famous pumpkin-flavored fall treats came later.
-Dunkin’ Donuts has more than 11,300 restaurant locations worldwide, with more than 8,500 located in the United States, and serves more than 3 million customers each day.
-Nearly all of Dunkin’ Donuts restaurants are franchises, though its parent brand, Inspired Brands, purchased 31 restaurants in 2022.
+For 75 years Dunkin’ (formerly Dunkin’ Donuts) has been serving coffee and baked goods, though the advent of the company’s famous pumpkin-flavored fall treats came later.
+Dunkin’ has more than 13,200 restaurant locations worldwide, with more than 9,775 located in the United States, and serves more than 4.5 million customers each day.
+All Dunkin’ Donuts restaurants are franchises.

-Inspired Brands acquired Dunkin’ Brands Group in 2020, making it the second-largest restaurant company in the nation.
-Other restaurants under the parent company include Arby’s, Baskin-Robbins, Jimmy John’s, Rusty Taco, Buffalo Wild Wings and SONIC Drive-In.
+Dunkin’s parent company, Inspire Brands, works with more than 2,800 franchisees across its portfolio of restaurants.
+Inspired Brands acquired Dunkin’ Brands Group in 2020.
+Other restaurants under the parent company include Arby’s, Baskin-Robbins, Jimmy John’s, Buffalo Wild Wings and SONIC.

 Dunkin’ Donuts franchise costs